Zer0-One/libtmj/README.md

-# libtmx
+# libtmj

-A library for loading Tiled maps in TMX and JSON format
+A library for loading Tiled maps in JSON format

 ## Dependencies

 - For JSON map support, `jansson`.
-- For XML map support, `minixml`.

 ## Building